wagtail/wagtail/docs/topics/snippets.md

     # list_filter = {"shirt_size": ["exact"], "name": ["icontains"]}
 ```

-Then, pass the viewset to the `register_snippet` call.
+The viewset can be passed to the `register_snippet` call:

 ```python
 # wagtail_hooks.py